 I ask the question “Do You Have To Be Stupid To Protest?” because of the hypocrisy in protest with current events.
 Though I totally agree with the roots of the cause, I fail to understand why protesters act contrary to success and refuse to give, and be, the very things they demand.
 It’s situational stupidity.

 OK.
 You can color this article if that makes you feel justified in hating, or, you can see it as the colorless plea for sanity that it is.
 I want better policing, and I really want racism to go away (all racism).
 I’ve clashed with police — argued on the streets, in courts, through letters, and in their precinct offices.
-Racism and police abuse of authority are both issues that are near to me, but these protests are deepening divides.
+Racism and police abuse of authority are both issues that touch me, but these protests are just deepening divides.
 It may get attention, and it may get lip service from public officials, but inside . . . that’s different.
-People see much more than you want to show them.
+People hear your hypocrisy far better than your message.

 Most people (like me) already support the cause of justice, fairness and equality.
 The people we must reach are those who feel bias or who sit on the fence — like the officers involved with Mr. Floyd.